HolyBlackCat/cpp-tutorials/language/02_basic/08_types_intro.md

 `double` stands for "double precision" (compared to a less precise kind of fractional numbers, this will be explained in more detail later).

-There are many more other types, which will also be explained later.
+There are many more other types (and you can even create your own), which will also be explained later.

 ## Static typing